Pradyumna-Hegde/Register-and-Login-Page/README.md

 ```

-- This will start the development server on http://localhost:3000/, and you should be able to see the Authenticator application running in your web browser.
+- This will start the development server on http://localhost:3000/, and you should be able to see the Register and Login application running in your web browser.

 - If you want to build the project for production, you can run the following command: